MarcusHsieh/Unity-Board-Game/README.md

 This is my first game idea that I'm trying to create and I wanted something simple, but also something that I enjoy and want to program.
 I've always had fun playing Mario Party with my friends, so I decided to go with my own version of Mario Party.

-Mario Party is also filled with minigames, so I thought that I will be able to gain the most experience since I will have the chance to create multiple types of minigames rather than creating one game that has one focus.
+Mario Party is also filled with minigames, so I thought that I will be able to gain the most experience since I will have the chance to create multiple types of minigames rather than creating one game that has one focus or idea.

 ## In the works

 This is my 3rd iteration of the game.
 I scrapped the other two due to my ideas getting too complicated and wanting to simplify things.
 In my opinion, the best way to learn is through testing things out yourself and actually working on something that provides results rather than blindly following tutorials.
+And that is exactly what I did with this project.

 ## 3rd iteration (Current)